DipeshMitthalal/NamedCounter/README.md

 Test case: 25 virtual users create requests in parallel.
 At the end of the test, the value of the counter should be equal to the sum of requests sent.

 The source code also contains a small junit test scenario just to check if all the urls are working.

+Note: Negative cases not implemented. i.e if you try to access a counter which is not present, API will always return its  value as zero.
+If you also try to increment the value of the counter which is not present, it will always return zero. i
+Requests to create a named counter.